HealthcareCompilanceLab/HealthcareCompilanceLab/README.md

 - Backup protection
 - Suspicious access indicators

-The tool then generates reports that show:
+It then evaluates these signals against healthcare security control requirements and generates plain-language and technical reports showing:

 - Risk level
 - Compliance gaps
-- Evidence collected
+- Supporting evidence
 - Remediation recommendations

+### Main safeguard areas
+- Access control
+- Encryption and transmission security
+- Logging and audit controls
+- Backup and contingency planning

 ---

-## Why This Project Matters
+## Project Status

-Healthcare organizations handle sensitive personal health information, which means even small weaknesses in access control, logging, or encryption can create serious privacy and security risks.
-This project addresses the gap between high-level regulatory expectations and the technical checks used in real systems.
+The project is currently in the refinement stage.
+Phase 1 is complete, and Phase 2 is focused on improving the prototype’s usability, documentation, mapping accuracy, and reporting quality.

-The project is especially relevant for smaller healthcare organizations that may not have access to large enterprise compliance platforms.
-A lightweight validation tool can help them understand control gaps and prioritize corrective actions.
+The goal for Phase 2 is to improve the existing prototype into a more complete and evidence-based compliance checker that is also practical for smaller and privately funded healthcare organizations that may not have access to expensive enterprise compliance platforms.

 ---

-## How the Tool Works

-The current prototype is a rule-based compliance checker written in Python.
-It evaluates predefined technical controls using system input data and weighted scoring logic.

-The tool currently includes checks for:
+## Phase 1 Completion

+During Phase 1, we completed the original project idea, proposal, research, prototype concept, and early implementation.
+The project proposal identified the gap between regulatory requirements and real-world technical implementation in healthcare cybersecurity.

+We also outlined how frameworks such as **HIPAA**, **PHIPA**, **ISO/IEC 27001**, and **NIST SP 800-53A** support structured evaluation of healthcare security controls.

+Our group also developed an initial Python-based prototype.
+The prototype already evaluates selected controls including:

 - MFA
 - TLS/HTTPS